 First of all, we have to insert the following lines into the “Custom Fields” box:

 This will tell CyberSEO that the value of <id> must be assigned to the custom field “guid”, the value of <name> must be assigned to the custom field “post_title” and the value of <price> must be assigned to the custom field “price”.

 On the second step, we need to assign these custom field values to the appropriate elements of the syndicating post.
 We can do it by placing the following code into the “PHP Code <?php .. ?>” box:

 $post['guid'] = $post['custom_fields']['guid']; $post['post_title'] = $post['custom_fields']['post_title']; $post['post_excerpt'] = $post['post_excerpt'] . "<br /><b>Price:</b> " . $post['custom_fields']['price'];

-This option defines what the XML/RSS syndicator must do with the posts which categories are not per-defined in the blog.
+This option defines what the XML/RSS syndicator must do with the post categories if they are pre-defined in the WordPress settings.
 Here you can choose one of the four actions:

 - Use XML syndicator default settings – the default XML syndicator rules will be applied.
 You can assign these rules if you click “Alter default settings” button on the main “XML Syndicator” page.

 - Post to default WordPress category – the syndicating post will be assigned to the default category.
 No additional categories will be created.